Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The federal bills are necessary.
 They are not sufficient on their own, and they are not the only lever.
 Three of the four moves below can start in Tennessee while the federal fight continues.

-- Recruit and endorse state legislative candidates who commit to ending partisan gerrymandering in Tennessee - in both parties.
-Force every Tennessee state legislator to take a public position.
-Build the pressure for a state constitutional amendment referral, since Tennessee has no citizen-initiated ballot process for amendments.
-The legislature has to refer it, which means building enough pressure on legislators that they have to.
+• Recruit and endorse state legislative candidates who commit to ending partisan gerrymandering in Tennessee - in both parties.
+Force every Tennessee state legislator to take a public position on the commission.
+The amendment only moves if enough legislators feel the pressure to refer it.

 What I’ll push at the party level